georgeus19/klofan/docs/use-cases/food-use-case.md

 The following picture shows the starting schema for this sub use case.
 ![Start Schema For Sub Use Case With Generated Vocabulary](./img/after-countries-nutriments.png)

-The user selects `Nutriments` recommendation which found matching "[nutrients](http://aims.fao.org/aos/agrovoc/c_5274)" term in AGROVOC thesaurus for "nutriments" property.
+The user selects `Nutriments` recommendation which found matching "[nutrients](http://aims.fao.org/aos/agrovoc/c_5274)" term in AGROVOC thesaurus for "nutriments" propertySet.
 The recommendation introduction window can be seen below.

 ![Nutriments Recommendation Introduction](./img/nutriments-recommend-intro.png)

-Again the user is interested about what the found term matched and wants to preview the property or its whole vocabulary (visualised as simple turtle excerpt).
+Again the user is interested about what the found term matched and wants to preview the propertySet or its whole vocabulary (visualised as simple turtle excerpt).
 The user inspects it but based on the definition does not found the terms matching.
-However, rather than "nutrients" he founds a related term while browsing the term properties which fits the match - "[food composition](http://aims.fao.org/aos/agrovoc/c_10961)" and manually adds the entity to this class (shown on the picture below).
+However, rather than "nutrients" he founds a related term while browsing the term propertySets which fits the match - "[food composition](http://aims.fao.org/aos/agrovoc/c_10961)" and manually adds the entitySet to this class (shown on the picture below).

 ![Add EntitySet Manually](./img/nutriments-manual.png)